QuantumNuke75/Unofficial-Modding-Guide/thebasics.md

 @pause
 :skip
 ```
-4. Drag the folder you want to PAK, for example `pakchunk99-Mods_MyMod`, directly onto the .bat file you just created.
+4. Drag the folder you want to PAK, for example `pakchunk99-Mods_MyMod_P`, directly onto the .bat file you just created.
 This will create a .pak file in the same directory as the folder you just dragged.
 This file should mimic something like this: `pakchunk99-Mods_MyMod/Content/ReadyOrNot/Assets/…`.
 6. As long as your file structure mimics Ready or Not, and you followed these instructions, you will have a working mod.

 ### Mod Installation
 Navigate to `<GameInstallLocation>\Ready Or Not\ReadyOrNot\Content\Paks` and put your .pak file there.
 Ensure that the .pak load order is correct.

 ### Understanding the File Structure
-Let's make this braindead easy.
 When creating a project in Unreal Engine 4, the project will be saved to a directory.
 Within that directory will be the project.
 For example: `<SaveDirectory>/<ProjectName>/…`. `<ProjectName>` houses all of the contents of the Unreal Engine 4 project.
 In that project folder, there will be a subfolder named `Content`.
 That folder houses all of the assets and blueprints within a game.

 In the case of Ready or Not, the project name is `ReadyOrNot`.
 Within that folder, there is a folder called `Content`.
 Again, this houses everything inside a game except for configuration files.
 However, when you open the game files in UModel, there may not be a `Content` folder, instead, it’ll have been replaced with a `Game` folder.
 When .paking your mod, you should replace `Game` with `Content`.
 Any of the sub folders will remain the same.